Tractable Uncertainty-Aware Meta-Learning

-\subsubsection{Test details (multi-cluster case)}
+\subsection{Test details (multi-cluster case)}

-For the OoD detection evaluation, we plot the AUC as a function of the number of the context inputs $\batchsize$.
-The AUC is computed using the NLL of the context inputs wrt to $\distparam$ (our uncertainty metric).
+For the OoD detection evaluation, we plot the AUC as a function of the number of context inputs $\batchsize$.
+The AUC is computed using the NLL of the context inputs with respect to $\distparam$ (our uncertainty metric).
 The true-positives are the OoD tasks (quadratic tasks) flagged as such; the false-positives are the in-distribution tasks (lines and sines) flagged as OoD.

-For the predictions, we plot the average and ci95 of the MSE on 1,000 tasks (100 queried inputs each): half of them are sines and half of them are lines.
+For the predictions, we plot the average and 95\% CI of the MSE on 1,000 tasks (100 queried inputs each): half of them are sines and half of them are lines.

-\subsection{Training and test details for the vision problem}
+\section{Training and test details for the vision problem}

 The model is a deep neural network, identical to the one used by \citet{what-matters} except for the last layer: instead of doing a one-dimensional regression (where the output stands for an angle prediction), we perform a two-dimensional regression (where the output stands for a cosine and sine prediction).
-This choice is motivated by the fact that the Gaussian noise assumed in Section~\ref{sec:reglin} cannot capture the complexity of an angle error (e.g., predicting $361^{\circ}$ should yield a low error when compared to the ground-truth angle $0^{\circ}$), but better renders the MSE that can be applied on cosine and sine.
+This choice is motivated by the fact that the Gaussian noise assumed in Section Background cannot capture the complexity of an angle error (e.g., predicting $361^{\circ}$ should yield a low error when compared to the ground-truth angle $0^{\circ}$), but better renders the MSE that can be applied on cosine and sine.